Floyd Masson: World Rankings, IBO World title fight 2022 - 2023

-Road to the world title 2024 - Present
+Road to the world title 2024 - 2025

 Masson took 11 months off due to injury that was surgically repaired in his arm.
 He would make his return in August 2024 where he took on New Zealander Joshua Francis.
 Masson would win the fight by fourth round stoppage.
 Masson would finish his 2024 year when he went to Poland to take on world title contender Mateusz Masternak in November 2024.
 Masson would loss the fight by Unanimous Decision, which was considered controversial as some believed Masson won the fight.
 Masson would walk away from the fight with a significant swollen ear injury.
 Masson made his No Limit Boxing debut, a major Australian Boxing promoter when he took on Austine Nnamdi in March 2025.
 Masson won the fight by unanimous decision.
 In July 2025, Masson took on Joseph Parkers litter brother John Parker for the IBF Pan Pacific Crusierweight title.
 Masson stated he wanted David Nyika next if he defeated John Parker.
 Masson won the fight by seventh round stoppage, picking up his first regional title from either IBF, WBC, WBO or WBA when he won the IBF Pan Pacific title.
-In September 2025, it was announced that Masson would take on Indian fighter Dharmender Grewal on his seccond No Limit Boxing card.
+In September 2025, it was announced that Masson would take on Indian fighter Dharmender Grewal on his second No Limit Boxing card.
 Unfortunately Grewal did not end up fighting and was replaced with Johan Linde on two days notice.
 Masson won the fight against Linde by unanimous decision.